tydanet/Side-Projects/README.md

 # Side-Projects
-Programming for fun
+Programming for fun.

-Things in here may or may not be complete
+Things in here may or may not be complete.